GoogleCloudPlatform/deploystack/README.md

 Test is a shell script that tests the individual pieces of the infrastructure and tests the desired state at the end of the install.

-There are a few functions in the global file that will help you run one of these.
+There are a few functions in the template test file that will help you run one of these.

 * `section_open` - a display function that hellps communicate what is going on.
 * `section_close` - paired with section_open